wallnerryan/pxdocs-backup/content/use-px-backup/cluster/on-prem.md

     1. Name the cluster
     2. Retrieve the Kubeconfig from your cluster and paste it in the **Kubeconfig** text frame
     3. Select the **Others** radio button from the **Kubernetes Service**
-    4. From the **Cloud Account** dropdown, select the cloud account you previously created.
     5. Select the **Submit** button

     ![](/img/kubernetes-cluster-add.png)